fixstars/ion-kit/include/ion-bb-dnn/README.en.md

 - cache_root
   - Path to the directory where the cache file used by ONNXRuntime to use the TensorRT provider is stored or loaded.
   - Element type: string
-- width
-  - Width of the image (pixel)
-  - Element type: int32
-- height
-  - Height of the image (pixel)
-  - Element type: int32

 # TLT Object Detection SSD

 ## Description